 A later start after a late finish, but we do have lots to pack in on the highlights tour of Orkney, visiting spots where anything can happen!
 Hen Harrier and Short-eared Owl quarter the fields and moorlands in search of Orkney Vole, and Peregrine and Merlin hunt along the meadow fringes.
 Eight species of duck, including breeding Shoveler and Pintail, a similar number of waders, including the ubiquitous Snipe, Water Rail, and Greylag Goose can be found on inland pools.
 We will also visit some of the finest prehistoric archaeological sites in Britain.
 The six-metre high Standing Stones of Stenness and the 27 out of 60 stones that remain of the 5000 year old Ring of Brodgar, are close to our hotel.
 The settlement of Skara Brae is of course a 'must-see' whilst on Orkney.
 We also visit Maes Howe, considered to be one of the finest architectural achievements of prehistoric Europe, and one of Orkney’s largest and finest chambered cairns.
 We continue to search for wildlife around Orkney, with more breeding waders, divers and ducks inland, as well as having a good chance of Brown Hare, both Common and Grey Seal and with luck Otter.
 Overnight West Mainland.

 Before our late afternoon flight from Kirkwall to Aberdeen, we pass Scapa Flow, scene of First World War naval tribulations, the Churchill barriers, erected to protect Britain during the Second World War, and the Italian Chapel, built by POWs during the war.
-If time allows we also visit the Tomb of the Eagles, another 5000 year old burial site with a superb interpretive centre and coastal footpaths, as we explore both the archaeology and wildlife on the island of South Ronaldsay, and round-up any rarities en route to the airport.
+We explore both the archaeology and wildlife on the island of South Ronaldsay, and round-up any rarities en route to the airport.

 Field Notes Expect a wide variation in weather conditions.
 Blazing sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects not expected.
 Please bring walking boots or shoes, weatherproof clothing and a small rucksack.Hat and gloves essential for boat trips and exposed coastal locations.
 The walk to Mousa Broch is around half a mile over undulating and uneven terrain, and is taken in low light.
 The walk to Hermaness is around 4 miles in return over undulating terrain with a few steeper slopes.